School of Art Courses

 Fall and Spring: 10 units

 Black and White Photography II continues developing your technical skills in analog photography by introducing medium and large format cameras and prints.
 Large format view cameras remain the state of the art in control and quality in both film and digital photography.
 These cameras as well as unusual panoramic and pinhole cameras will be supplied.
 This course emphasizes aesthetic development and personal artistic growth through individual tutorials and group critiques, and will help to build professional level photography skills.
 Additional topics include digital printing and negative scanning, advanced monotone printing methods, and a focus on exhibition and folio presentation.
+Students are responsible for the cost of photo paper and film, and a lab fee is charged for the course.

 Prerequisites: 60-141 or 62-141